 - Based on CDC's Guidance on Management of COVID-19 in Homeless Service Sites and in Correctional and Detention Facilities released on November 29, 2022, each ICE facility will, on a weekly basis, determine its COVID operational status. - Facility status and interventions for COVID-19 management will be based on this determination in accordance with CDC guidance. - The HSA (or equivalent at non-IHSC staffed facilities) will report the findings to the local facility medical leadership, and they will determine the operational status for the facility each week. - The local medical leadership will report this status each week to facility leadership and to the relevant ERO Field Office Director. - Facilities will use four measures that, in combination, will assign a specific response level to each facility.
-The measures are not cumulative and will be determined each week based on the following: - o CDC COVID-19 Hospital Admission levels: - Determined by the hospital admissions data for COVID-19 by county as published by CDC. - Medical isolation rate: - Calculated by adding the number of detainees isolated for COVID-19 anywhere in the facility to the number of detainees hospitalized for COVID-19, and then divided by the total number of detainees in the facility at the time of measurement. - Hospitalization or death since the previous measurement period caused primarily by COVID-19.
+The measures are not cumulative and will be determined each week based on the following: - o CDC Hospital COVID-19 levels: - Determined by the hospital admissions data for COVID-19 by county as published by CDC. - Number of isolation/quarantine pods/housing units: - Pods or units are counted at the time of measurement. - These are not intake units, but isolation/quarantine pods/units created due to a case or exposure in the general population. - Measure an absolute number for 0 or 1.
+If there is more than one unit, the facility will need to determine the % or bed space occupied by non-intake isolation/quarantine units.
+This is to balance the unique needs of small versus large facilities. - Medical isolation rate: - Calculated by adding the number of detainees in the facility's medical housing for COVID-19 to the number of detainees hospitalized for COVID-19, and then divided by the total number of detainees in the facility at the time of measurement. - O Hospitalization or death since the previous measurement period caused primarily by COVID-19.
 Hospitalizations or deaths of detainees not caused primarily by COVID-19 are not applicable.
-For example, a detainee hospitalized due to a fall who tests positive does not count for this determination. - Once these values are determined, the facility will follow the decision matrix below to determine the facility status for the week: GREEN or RED. - Facilities will maintain a weekly record of their status. - Facility leadership can change the operational status at any time based on the changing public health environment without waiting for the weekly determination.
+For example, a detainee hospitalized due to a fall who tests positive, but is asymptomatic, does not count for this determination. - Once these values are determined, the facility will follow the decision matrix below to determine the facility status for the week: GREEN or RED. - Facilities will maintain a weekly record of their status. - Facility leadership can change the operational status at any time based on the changing public health environment without waiting for the weekly determination.

-Immigration & Customs Enforcement COVID-19 Response Facility Status Decision Tree
+Immigration & Customs Enforcement COVID-19 Response Facility Status Decision Tree (May 2023) YELLOW REMOVED